-RAWK’s Youth Leadership Team exists to amplify the voices of Kalamazoo’s youth and integrate their unique perspectives into RAWK’s programs, projects, and events to create a more fun, impactful, and deep learning environment where everyone can share their stories.
+RAWK’s Youth Leaders aim to amplify the voices of Kalamazoo’s youth and integrate their unique perspectives into RAWK’s programs, projects, and events to create a more fun, impactful, and deep learning environment where everyone can share their stories.

-High school aged youth are encouraged to develop their skills as a leader, help develop RAWK programs, collaborat with youth to write and design books and magazines, and more .
+High school aged youth are encouraged to develop their skills as a leader, help develop RAWK programs, collaborate with youth to write and design books and magazines, and more.
 They are also eligible to apply for a mentorship position in the summer where they will receive a stipend for their participation in their own week-long camp and then also as they serve as a mentor for one of our younger summer writing camps.

 Partnering with schools is one of the most essential aspects of our service.
 Since students can't always come to us, we come to them.
 In collaboration with teachers and administrators, we design programs that complement classroom learning, offsetting the challenges of large class sizes and inadequate resources.